Beachgoers form human chain to rescue family in water

 PANAMA CITY BEACH, Fla.
-(AP) — Strangers on a Florida beach formed an 80-person human chain to rescue nine members of family who had been caught in a riptide and pulled too far from shore.
+(AP) — Strangers on a Florida beach formed an 80-person human chain to help rescue members of a family who had been caught in a riptide and pulled too far from shore, but emergency workers say they also helped bring distressed people to safety.

+Panama City Beach Deputy Fire Rescue Chief Larry Couch said that when his rescuers arrived, two people were on the beach after being in distress in the water.
+They refused treatment.
+At the same time, people in the water were forming a human chain to help six others who were struggling in the water.
+Fire department rescuers later brought two of those people to shore, Couch said.

 Roberta Ursrey and her family were enjoying the day at M.B.
 Miller County Pier on the Gulf of Mexico when she noticed her sons were missing, the Panama City News Herald reported .
 She went looking for them and soon heard them screaming from the water that they were trapped by the current.